digitallinguistics/app/.github/CONTRIBUTING.md

 To write an E2E test, first visit the app page using `cy.visit('/')`, and then use Cypress to interact with the app like a user would.
 For example, you could use `cy.get()` to look for text on a page rather than IDs or class names.
 See the `Languages.e2e.js` file for a good example of what this looks like.

+#### Miscellaneous Notes on Testing

+* Use "if/when ..., then ..." format whenever appropriate.

 ## Build Process

 Running `npm run build` triggers a number of build steps.
 Each of these steps can also be run individually with the following commands.
 Build scripts are all located in `build/`.